Recognize yourself in one of these statements?

 If you’re not sure what your sleep schedule should look like, take the Power of When Quiz and see if your sleep chronotype resonates with you.
 There’s also tons of interesting information on when to exercise, or when to drink alcohol or coffee.

-My last KEY aspect to improve sleep quality shouldn’t surprise you: actively bring down cortisol by lowering your stress levels.
+My last KEY aspect to improving sleep quality shouldn’t surprise you: actively bring down cortisol by lowering your stress levels.

 The more you engage in relaxation techniques, the more your whole system will be trained to quickly switch from fight-or-flight to rest-and-digest.
 Look at it as some sort of switch that you can train to be stronger and make the switch more easily.